COVID-19 DECISION-MAKERS

 Generative Goals

-Understand how power users and decision-makers use our tools.
+Understand how power users and on-the-ground decision-makers use our tools.

 Design/Product Goals